 GAD 205 History of Graphic Design.
 This course explores the relationship between the history of graphic design, fine art and modern graphic design.
 The impact of political and social movements as it relates to graphic design will be of critical importance.
-3 semester credit hours.
+3 semester credit hours. \$75 fee.

 GAD 230 Typography.
 This course introduces typography as a vital element of visual communications.
 Typographic structure, terminology, expression and strategy will be explored from the single letter form to an entire page layout.
 The course uses both computer and hands-on skills to address the effective use of typography.
-3 semester credit hours.
+3 semester credit hours. \$150 fee.

 GAD 260 Graphic Design I. This course is an intermediate-level studio course which introduces students to effective strategies of visual communication in print media by the relationship of text and image.
-Visual practice such as appropriate image generation, experimental typography and communicative layout will be explored by assigned projects and readings. \$150 lab fee.
-3 semester credit hours.
+Visual practice such as appropriate image generation, experimental typography and communicative layout will be explored by assigned projects and readings..
+3 semester credit hours. \$150 fee.

 GAD 261 Graphic Design II.
 This course is an advanced-level studio course continuation of Graphic Design I. To create effective visual message by the interaction of text and image, more complex theme and information will be examined.
-A real-world project, writing and field trip will be assigned additionally to enhance students' visual problem-solving proficiency. \$150 lab fee.
-3 semester credit hours.
+A real-world project, writing and field trip will be assigned additionally to enhance students' visual problem-solving proficiency.
+3 semester credit hours. \$150 fee.